Make September SAVEtember with These Tips

-Don’t lock yourself in the house just yet, we have some creative and fun ways you and your family can get out and enjoy the fall weather without breaking the bank.
+Don’t cut up your credit cards just yet, we have some creative and fun ways you and your family can get out and enjoy the fall weather without breaking the bank.

-If your grandparents didn’t teach you how to can fresh produce thats ok, there is a wealth of information on how to can and best practices a short internet search away.
-Maybe you spent some time gardening this spring and summer, or maybe you bought out your farm stands ripe tomatoes, either way, canning is an excellent way to save money through the upcoming months as well as knowing exactly what is in your dinners!
+If your grandparents didn’t teach you how to can fresh produce that’s ok, there is a wealth of information on how to can and best practices a short internet search away.
+If you spent some time gardening this spring and summer, or bought out your farm stands ripe tomatoes, canning is an excellent way to save money through the upcoming months as well as knowing exactly what is in your dinners!

 If canning is too intimidating for you or you aren’t ready to make the investment in the necessary equipment, freezing fresh produce can be equally equitable as well as healthy.

 The kids are back in school and stores are trying to dump their leftover stock from the huge back to school push.
 Check out the sales and see what you can grab for next year.
 Markers, crayons, highlighters, notebooks, and folders will always be necessary so stock up for next year and save yourself a little money and a little stress for next years back-to-school extravaganza.

 Start frequenting your favorite thrift stores to find some deals on Halloween decorations and snag some costume apparel on the cheap.
 Brand new Halloween costumes and décor will set you back this time of year, so if you really want a new zombie-popping-out-of-a-coffin yard ornament, wait until after October 31 to buy it at a fraction of the current cost.
 You won’t get to scare the kids until next year, but you will save enough money to buy more candy for the neighborhood goblins to gobble.